 Q4-2013 Construction Quarterly (PDF)* Year-over-year residential building continues to lead the way with strong growth while private non-residential construction has been modest.
 Read what factors are contributing to this trend.

-Trucking Quarterly features trucking industry news, transportation industry news, and economic trends that affect for-hire and private carriers.
+Trucking Quarterly features insightful commentary, industry news, and economic trends that affect for-hire and private carriers.

 Q1-2014 Trucking Quarterly (PDF)* Trucking industry executives anticipate continued economic growth, increased freight tonnage, and renewed demand for equipment replacement in 2014.

 Q4-2013 Trucking Quarterly (PDF)* As freight tonnage continues to rise and the U.S. economy steadily recovers, the need to replace aging fleets has spurred a recent increase in Class 8 truck orders.
 Could this continue into 2014?